The Wilson H. Elkins Professorship

 - A solid record of achievement in one's academic or professional discipline;

 - Evidence of significant achievement beyond one's traditional discipline, but with a scholarly and professional relationship to the academic enterprise at USM; and

 - Demonstrated ability and intent to pursue scholarly or professional endeavors beyond the USM.

 Funding the Professorship

-More information about the Elkins Professorship, including ways individuals can support the professorship, is available from the University System of Maryland Office of Academic Affairs.
+More information about the Elkins Professorship, including ways individuals can support the professorship, is available from the University System of Maryland Office of Academic and Student Affairs.

 FY 2023 Announcement